btschwertfeger/btschwertfeger/README.md

 <h3 align="center"></h3>

-… **a passionate developer from Germany** who likes working with Docker, Kubernetes, virtualization, and trading stocks and cryptocurrencies using automated trading strategies.
+… **a passionate engineer from Germany** who likes working with Docker, Kubernetes, virtualization, and trading stocks and cryptocurrencies using automated trading strategies.